 Color You Can Feel

 And we mean literally.
-If you are feeling blasé with your selected neutral tone, consider a faux finish or some kind of textured look on your walls.
+If you are feeling blasé with your selected neutral tone, consider a textured look on your walls.
 Sponging techniques can add a rustic, aged look to walls, and dry-brushing gives a room that cozy, getaway feeling.
 Alternatively, you can add a decorative glaze or texture sand over your paint color as a top coat for a dramatic, unique look.

 The 80-20 Rule